kritiayush11/kritiayush11/README.md

 I am a college student majoring in Artificial Intelligence and Data Science.
 I am passionate about exploring the latest trends and techniques in AI and data science and implementing them to solve real-world problems.

 ### 🔭 What I'm currently working on
-I am currently working on several projects related to machine learning, data analysis, and natural language processing.
-Some of my recent projects include:
+I am currently working on several projects related to machine learning, data analysis, and natural language processing like :

-~Building a recommendation system for an e-commerce website using collaborative filtering algorithms
+~ Learning to Build a recommendation system for an e-commerce website using collaborative filtering algorithms

-~Analyzing customer churn rate for a telecom company using data visualization techniques
+~ Learning to Analyse data using data visualization techniques

-~Developing a sentiment analysis model for social media posts using deep learning algorithms
+~ Learning to Develop a sentiment analysis model for social media posts using deep learning algorithms

-### 🌱 What I'm currently learning
+### 🌱 Keen eyes on :
-I am always looking to enhance my skills and knowledge in the field of AI and data science.
-Some of the topics I am currently learning include:

 ~Reinforcement learning/n